sneakaway-studio/tally-tracker-explorer/README.md

 	- [ ] UI / Canvas
 	- [ ] What else?
 - [ ] Figure out player control device
+- [ ] Create documentation
+	- [ ] Transform this README (using [past project](https://github.com/immersive-scholar/community-gardens) as a guide) into a page with
+		- [ ] Statement
+		- [ ] Details on the data
+		- [ ] Tech rider
+		- [ ] Credits (including "in the collection of" info and names of participants)
+		- [ ] Add the above to our exhibitions spreadhsheet
 - [ ] Testing: Platforms / Devices / Resolutions
+	- [ ] Do the security warnings go away if we publish with Itch.io?

 device | OS | resolution | aspect ratio | notes
 --- | --- | --- | --- | ---